giuliab00/RTI_Assignment_1/README.md

 		release the token
 		add code of the token to the list of taken token
 ```
-Followed by the main procedure executed by the Robot
+And the main procedure executed by the Robot, which use the functions above, is implemented as follows
 ```
 Initialize an empty list of silver taken token Initialize an empty list of gold taken token